State officials addressing school-to-prison pipeline

 “Let’s see the full humanity and let’s see the multiple identities that young people have,” he said.

-As part of the effort to tackle the pipeline, PHRC is holding their second annual conference on April 26 and April 27.
-Attorneys, school principals and other officials will speak about this issue.
+As part of the effort to tackle the pipeline, PHRC is holding its second annual conference on April 26 and April 27.
+Attorneys, school principals, and other officials will speak about this issue.

 The conference will be held virtually on Facebook Live and Zoom.
 For more information, click here.